alexhillc/AXPhotoViewer/README.md

 ```

 #### Enabling Nuke's support for GIFs
-The Nuke's support for download GIFs is disabled by default.
+Nuke's support for downloadomg GIFs is disabled by default.
 If you want support for GIFs, you have to enabled it.

 ```swift
 ImagePipeline.Configuration.isAnimatedImageDataEnabled = true